Nick-Nuon/OpenSSL_B64_benchmarks/README.md

 python3 b64_CLI_small.sh
 ```

-## Nicely Graphing the Logs for custom interval insertions

-The logs are small enough to inspect manually, but if you want a birds-eye view,
+the logs are small enough to inspect manually, but if you want a birds-eye view,
- you may create nice graphs of custom intervals scenarios using this command:
+There is also a script to create nice graphs of the benchmarks for custom intervals using this command:

 ```
 ./run_all_interval_plots.sh